-If you love magic, especially the magic of science, you’ll love Alexandrite, the color-change gem.
-Outside in daylight, it is a cool bluish mossy green.
-Inside in lamplight, it is a red gem with a warm raspberry tone.
-You can watch it flick back and forth by switching from fluorescent to incandescent light.
+If you love magic, you’ll love Alexandrite, also known as “the color-change gem.”
+In daylight, it is a cool, bluish and mossy green.
+In lamplight, it is a red gem with a warm raspberry tone.
+You can see it change color by switching from fluorescent to incandescent light.
 The value of the gemstone increases as the color change becomes more distinct.

-It is truly spellbinding to see the spectacular changing colors in this wonderful gemstone; you just might feel some of the mysterious magic and lore ascribed to it.
+It is truly spellbinding to see the spectacular changing colors in this wonderful gemstone.
+You might even feel some of the mysterious magic and lore ascribed to it.
 It’s said to strengthen intuition, aid in creativity and inspire the imagination.

-Originally discovered in Russia’s Ural Mountains in the 1830s, it’s now found in Sri Lanka, East Africa, and Brazil, but this gem is exceptionally rare and valuable.
+This gem is exceptionally rare and valuable.
+Originally discovered in Russia’s Ural Mountains in the 1830s, it can now be found in Sri Lanka, East Africa and Brazil.

-Not only is it the beautiful color that makes this gem so popular but it is also widely available in difference shapes and sizes which makes it more affordable.
-Amethyst complements both warm and cool colors so it looks fabulous set in both yellow and white metals.
-This unique ability means it enhances almost every color in your wardrobe.
+Not only is this gem known for its beautiful color, but it is also widely available in different shapes and sizes — which makes it more affordable.
+Amethyst complements both warm and cool colors, helping it look fabulous set in both yellow and white metals.
+This unique ability enhances almost every color in your wardrobe.

-Aquamarines are found in a range of blues; from a pale pastel to a greenish-blue to a deep color.
-Darker shades of blue are increasingly rare and in turn, make the value increase.
-Aquamarine is frequently a pastel gemstone but the color can be more intense in larger gemstones, smaller aquamarines tend to be less vivid.
+Aquamarines are found in a range of blues, from a pale pastel to a greenish-blue to a deep color.
+Darker shades of blue are increasingly rare and make the value increase.
+Aquamarine is frequently a pastel gemstone.
+While the color can be more intense in larger gemstones, smaller aquamarines tend to be less vivid.

-This bright shining gem has said to be a gift from the sun.
-The name Citrine, which is French for “lemon”, fits well with its color range of juicy lemon yellow to a bright orangey brown.
+This bright shining gem is said to be a gift from the sun.
+The name Citrine, which is French for “lemon,” fits well with its color range of juicy yellow to a bright orange-brown.
 Most people choose a Citrine based on their personal preference, but some of the most sought-after Citrine gemstones have a clear, radiant yellowish to brownish red color.

 In ancient times, Citrine was carried as a protection against snake venom and evil thoughts.
-Today, Citrine is known as the merchant’s stone and is associated with success and prosperity.
+Today, it is known as the merchant’s stone and is associated with success and prosperity.

 Citrine is one of the most popular and affordable gemstones.
-It is relatively plentiful and available in a wide range of sizes and shapes, including very large sizes.
-These reasons make it a great gem for that big, bold, statement piece.
+It is relatively plentiful and available in a wide range of sizes and shapes, often serving as a big, bold statement piece.

 Since ancient times, diamonds have been admired objects of desire.
-Formed one hundred miles beneath the Earth’s surface over a billion years ago, diamonds are the hardest gem of all.
-Diamonds have a long history of folklore; some of which say diamonds were created when bolts of lightning struck rocks, and others said the gem possessed healing powers.
+Formed 100 miles beneath the Earth’s surface over a billion years ago, diamonds are the hardest gem of them all.
+Some say diamonds were created when bolts of lightning struck rocks, while others say the gem possesses healing powers.
 For centuries, diamonds have been adorned by women and men and regarded as the ultimate gift and a symbol of eternal love.

 Today, diamonds are still admired all around the world.
-Until the middle of the twentieth century, there was no standard by which diamonds could be evaluated.
-GIA created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut, and Carat Weight.
-Today, the 4C’s of Diamond Quality are the universal method for assessing the quality of any diamond, anywhere in the world.
+Until the middle of the 20th century, there was no standard by which diamonds could be evaluated.
+GIA created the first and now globally accepted standard for describing diamonds: color, clarity, cut and carat weight.
+Today, the four Cs of diamond quality are the universal method for assessing the quality of any diamond, anywhere in the world.